A bridge in Pittsburgh collapsed on the day of Biden's planned infrastructure visit

 The incident occurred on the same day as Biden's scheduled visit to Pittsburgh.
 The White House previously said he would visit Carnegie Mellon University at Mill 19 and deliver remarks "strengthening the nation's supply chains, revitalizing American manufacturing, creating good-paying, union jobs, and building a better America, including through the Bipartisan Infrastructure Law."

-Biden's trip will proceed, the White House told reporters, noting the White House will stay in touch with state and local officials about the cause of the collapse and any federal assistance needed.
+Biden's trip will proceed, the White House told reporters, and that it will stay in touch with state and local officials about the cause of the collapse and any federal assistance needed.

 Allegheny County Executive Rich Fitzgerald told reporters at the scene that repairs would take time.